My Next Life as a Villainess

 My Next Life as a Villainess didn't quite go the way I would have preferred, but I have to admit this is the kind of concept that keeps me watching anime.
 I almost loved it just reading the description.
-It doesn't get very deep, so in my opinion doesn't realize it's potential.
-I expected Catarina needing to constantly side-step black flag events due to clever plans, or maybe by accident.
+It isn't very deep, so it doesn't realize it's potential.
+I expected Catarina needing to constantly side-step black flag events with clever plans, or maybe by accident.
 It doesn't do much of that at all, instead its more of a light hearted fluff anime with its approach, but that's fine too.
-It's lots of fun, and maybe better to have easily reachable goals instead of over-reaching.
+It's lots of fun, and maybe better to have easily reachable goals instead of over-stretching.

 I thought My Next Life was strongest at the beginning.
 Catarina is a terrible spoiled child until her accident.
 Afterwords everyone is shocked how she's suddenly kind and quite likeable.
 Catarina wastes no time preparing for the final showdown event years in the future with the game's protagonist; the paragon of goodness Maria Cambell.
 In the game Maria's romantic choice determines the game's outcome, but each of the guys has some trauma beginning from childhood.
 Lucky for Catarina, since she's at the age to fix that.
 However fixing the major personality flaws in the guys has strange consequences.
 She further prepares for the possibility of being exiled (one of the endings) by taking up gardening, figuring she can start a career in farming if that happens.
 Not a typical rich-girl hobby.